• Home

 The Short Lead Core Rod

-The short lead core is usually used to troll the tubes and worm by putting it on the rod holder.
+The short lead core is usually used to troll the tubes and worm by putting it on the rod holders.
 It’s easy to retrieve when the bass hits the worm since it’s near the strike zone.

 It has an extra swivel between the two sections of the leader that helps with lure spin when trolling tubes or umbrella rigs.
 It can be combined with a Daiwa hyper-speed conventional reel to get an excellent lead core.